matteocrippa/Parrot/README.md

 - `placeholder`, _optional_ bitmap placeholder or resource Id
 - `caching`, you can set your favorite caching system, see below
 - `manipulate`, _optional_ callback returns the image before setting to your imageview, here you can tweak the image
+- `onPlaceholder`, _optional_ callback returns if a placeholder has been set
 - `onComplete`, _optional_ callback returns when the image has been applied to the imageview